MA, BEd, BA

 Heather is a warm and empathetic individual who is passionate about supporting youth in their transition years as they navigate their journey to adulthood and independence as well as adults with their own experiences managing neurodivergent diagnosis.
 She has personal experience as a parent of teenage twins and a third, two of which have neurodivergent diagnosis.

 Heather has over 14 years of experience working with families.
 She began her work in Haida Gwaii and more recently work with a not-for-profit as a neurobehavioural specialist supporting children and caregivers; she identifies as having a mixed Métis and settler ancestry.
-Her specializations are in working with individuals with FASD, ADHD, and ASD diagnosis as well as anxiety, PTSD and trauma.
+Her specializations are in working with individuals with FASD, ADHD, and Autism diagnosis as well as anxiety, PTSD and trauma and parenting support.

 Rhiannon works with youth ages 12+, emerging adults, and adults.